 You may not have $2,000 to spare on this test of willpower, but you can still talk to a friend who is disciplined in their own life.
 They might be willing to put in the effort to remind you to stay on course and provide encouragement when you might need it.
-You can also choose to start the challenge together and work as accountability buddies to keep each other on your toes.
+You can also choose to start the Challenge together and work as accountability buddies to keep each other on your toes.

-Health psychology researcher, Phillippa Lally, discovered that it takes humans an average of 66 days to form a habit3, she discovered that it took the subjects between 18-254 days to form a new habit, with an average of 66 days.
+Health psychology researcher, Phillippa Lally, discovered that it takes humans an average of 66 days to form a habit3; she discovered that it took the subjects between 18-254 days to form a new habit, with an average of 66 days.

-If you've ever wondered why you naturally reach for your phone when you wake up, walk into the bathroom to brush your teeth without thinking twice, or push open the blinds in the morning, its because these acts are all habits.
-You've done them so many times that your brain doesn't have to contemplate those decisions.
+If you've ever wondered why you naturally reach for your phone when you wake up, walk into the bathroom to brush your teeth without thinking twice, or push open the blinds in the morning, it's because these acts are all habits.
+You've done them so often that your brain doesn't have to contemplate those decisions.

 The 100 days productivity challenge will push you to identify your most important tasks and take the needed action to complete them, which are essential to building better habits.
 These habits will help you achieve your goals by showing up every day, doing the work, and slowly chipping away at the big things.

-Dr. Kelly Mc Gonigal, a Stanford professor, explains in her book, The Willpower Instinct, that the willpower we use to go through our daily tasks is like a muscle.
-If you get too excited and try to lift more weight than you can carry, you would get tired easily, or worse, rip it.
+Dr. Kelly Mc Gonigal, a Stanford professor, explains in her book, The Willpower Instinct, that the willpower we use to complete our daily tasks is like a muscle.
+If you get too excited and try to lift more weight than you can carry, you will get tired easily, or worse, rip it.

-|Gustavson, Daniel & Miyake, Akira.
+|1||Gustavson, Daniel & Miyake, Akira.
 (2017).
 Academic Procrastination and Goal Accomplishment: A Combined Experimental and Individual Differences Investigation.
 Learning and Individual Differences.
 54. 160-172.
 10.1016/j.lindif.2017.01.010.|

-|Masicampo, E. J., & Baumeister, R. F. (2011, June 20).
+|2||Masicampo, E. J., & Baumeister, R. F. (2011, June 20).
 Consider It Done!
 Plan Making Can Eliminate the Cognitive Effects of Unfulfilled Goals.
 Journal of Personality and Social Psychology.
 Advance online publication. doi: 10.1037/a0024192|

-|Lally, P. , van Jaarsveld, C. H., Potts, H. W. and Wardle, J. (2010), How are habits formed: Modelling habit formation in the real world.
+|3||Lally, P. , van Jaarsveld, C. H., Potts, H. W. and Wardle, J. (2010), How are habits formed: Modelling habit formation in the real world.
 Eur.
 J. Soc.
 Psychol., 40: 998-1009. doi:10.1002/ejsp.674|

-|Verplanken, B., & Wood, W. (2006).
+|4||Verplanken, B., & Wood, W. (2006).
 Interventions to Break and Create Consumer Habits.
 Journal of Public Policy & Marketing, 25(1), 90–103. https://doi.org/10.1509/jppm.25.1.90|